boozallen/sdp-libraries/libraries/npm/README.md

 ---
-description: Run npm `test` and `build` commands in an nvm container with a specified node version.
+description: Run npm `test` and `build` commands in an nvm container with a specified Node version
 ---

 # npm

-Run npm `test` and `build` commands in an nvm container with a specified node version.
+Run npm `test` and `build` commands in an nvm container with a specified Node version.

-## Steps Provided
+## Steps

 ---